International Summer School Ringerike – International Management and International Marketing

 Costs and fees

-USN is a tuition-free, public university therefore students do not pay tuition directly to USN.
-The programme cost for international students is $2,400.
-This fee includes:
+USN is a tuition-free, public university.
+The programme cost for international students is USD $3000 including:

 Getting here

-USN arranges a bus pick-up on the afternoon of May 27th.
-The bus will transport incoming students with their luggage from Gardermoen (Oslo Lufthavn) to USN Campus Ringerike.
-The fee for this pick-up is included in the overall programme fee.
+USN arranges a bus pick-up on the afternoon of May 29th.
+The bus transports incoming students with their luggage from Gardermoen (Oslo Lufthavn) to USN Campus Ringerike.

 Courses

-The objective of this programme is to provide students with knowledge, competence, and skills that will help them navigate a global business environment.
-The learning activities move beyond traditional classroom lectures to engage students with companies and people in the Norwegian business community.
-USN arranges guest lecturers, excursions, and visits to leading Norwegian companies to provide students with insight into a distinctly, Scandinavian business perspectives.
+The objective of this programme is to provide students with knowledge, competence, and skills to better navigate the global business environment.
+Learning activities move beyond traditional classroom lectures to engage students with companies and people in the Norwegian business community.
+USN arranges guest lecturers, excursions, and visits to leading Norwegian companies to provide students with insight into Scandinavian business perspectives.

 The programme offers courses in International Management (IMA3000) and International Marketing (MAR327) with learning activities that include lectures, discussions, and group work.
 Detailed information about the course content, learning activities, prerequisites, and examinations is available in our study plan below.
-Students can enroll in either one or both classes.
-The classes meet on Monday through Thursday each week during the five week programme.
+Students are encouraged to enroll i both courses.

 Study Plan